amg1127/MyCloudInfrastructure/README.md

 #### General
 * Each component should be highly available and at least two instances of each component should be deployed.
 * If the underlying protocol does not allow load balancing naturally, connections should be diverted to the load balancer.
+    * NOTE: the load balancer itself will not be highly available.

 #### Network
 * The machines will be instantiated with a dynamic public IP address.
 That is caracteristic to cloud environmnent, unless I create a private network and connect to it via VPN in advance.